Peanut Butter bread, you just have to try this retro trendy recipe! The baking smell alone will drive you crazy and there is no yeast needed!

 - Place all your dry ingredients in a large mixing bowl and combine well by hand.

-- Add the milk and peanut butter in a jug and heat for 40 seconds.
+- Add the milk and peanut butter to a jug and heat for 40 seconds.

 - Whisk the milk and peanut butter together in the jug until combined.

-- Pour the wet ingredients into the flour and mix together.
+- Pour the wet ingredients into the flour and mix them together.

-- Add the batter to a well greased loaf tin and bake for 1 hour.
+- Add the batter to a well-greased loaf tin and bake for 1 hour.
 Test with a skewer.
+(The loaf tin I use is below).

-I would love to share more delicious recipes with you.
-For Thermomix recipe inspiration LETS CONNECT on;
+For more Thermomix recipe inspiration LETS CONNECT on;

 - 340 g plain flour